 But what if the stressors continue over a long time, like self-isolation during the pandemic?

-Here are some wise tips from Dr. Cortney Warren on curbing these cravings during the pandemic, including some questions to ask ourselves:
+Here are some wise tips from Dr. Cortney Warren on curbing these cravings during a pandemic or any crisis, including some questions to ask ourselves:

 1. Become more aware of your feelings, and let yourself feel them away from food.
 (How are your feelings affecting you and your experience of life right now?)